 What is the Role of Training in Preventing Bloodborne Pathogen Exposure?

 Training and education are fundamental in preventing BBP exposure.
 Proper training ensures that healthcare workers and others at risk understand the risks, preventive measures, and protocols to follow in case of exposure.
-Regular training sessions keep everyone updated on the latest safety guidelines and procedures.
+Regular Bloodborne Pathogen training keep everyone updated on the latest safety guidelines and procedures.

 Hygiene Practices

-Practicing proper hygiene is crucial in preventing the transmission of Bloodborne Pathogens (BBPs).
+Practicing proper hygiene is a crucial aspect of bloodborne pathogens prevention, essential in mitigating Bloodborne Pathogens transmission risks.
 This includes:

 - Thorough handwashing with soap and water